9beach/analyze-sgf/README.en-US.md

 analyze-sgf home page: <https://github.com/9beach/analyze-sgf/>
 ```

+In a Windows environment, it should be run with `analyze-sgf.cmd` rather than
+`analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
+Now let's
+look at how to use them one by one.

 To run `analyze-sgf`, you need to set the KataGo path in the
 `.analyze-sgf.yml` file in your home directory.
 The contents of the
 `.analyze-sgf.yml` file is as follows.
 Among these, you need to modify the
-two values ​​"KataGo path here" and "KataGo arguments here" to suit your
+two values "KataGo path here" and "KataGo arguments here" to suit your
 installed KataGo.
 Please refer to the example.

 ```yml